digital-asset/daml/docs/source/tools/auth-middleware/index.rst

 .. note::

     When using user management, the participant operator may have configured their IAM to issue user tokens.
-The auth middleware currently doesn't accept an input parameter specific to user ids.
+The Auth Middleware currently doesn't accept an input parameter specific to user ids.
 As such, it is up to the IAM to map claims request to the required user token.
 Our recommendation to participant operators is to map the ``applicationId`` claim to the required user id.
 Application developers should contact their ledger operator to understand how they are supposed to request for a token.